Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given that an output schema exists (though not shown), the description does not need to explain return values.
-It adequately covers the validation logic and parameters.
-However, it omits error handling details and edge cases, which is acceptable for a simple tool.
+Given the presence of an output schema, the description does not need to detail return values.
+It covers the tool's purpose, parameter semantics, and validation behavior, making it reasonably complete for a simple validation tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.